 Dog kennels and dog cabins come in a variety of different shapes & sizes to suit your breed of dog.
 A dog kennel usually has an apex roof and is of a traditional design with a front entrance.
 A kennel of this type is best placed in a sheltered place as your pet has to face the weather.
 A dog cabin has a flat roof which slopes towards the back so that rainwater does not pool and the pop hole entrance tends to be to one side.
 This type of dog house provides your dog with protection from the weather.
 Some of the dog cabins have a draught shield fitted or are supplied with a dog flap for even more protection.
 If you dog tends to chew, choose a kennel or cabin with aluminium anti-chew strips around the pop-hole to help prevent this type of behaviour.

-See our new range of insulated dog kennels - the ideal choice for those cold, winter months.
+See our new range of insulated dog kennels for sale, the ideal choice for those cold, winter months.
 You can choose from an insulated wooden dog cabin or one of the eco-friendly recycled plastic dog kennels & dog cabins.

 Or choose a standard factory treated timber dog cabin and fill with warm bedding to keep your pet cosy during the cold months.
 We also have a range of dog cabins in tanalised timber.
 Tanalisation involves the timber being immersed in a liquid preservative and placed in a vacuum pressure chamber under controlled conditions.
 After the process is completed, the wood repels vermin, insects and rot and provides a clean, bright, long-life timber which should last for 20 year plus under the harshest conditions and completely eliminates the need to use further preservatives on an annual basis.